agorzawski/pychiver/README.md

 ## Examples Archiver
 > **NOTE**: Check `examples`, where interactive notebooks are.

-To setup, all one needs is the following call:
+To set up the client, all one needs is the following call:
 ```python
 from pychiver.archiver import Archiver
 archiver = Archiver(archiver_url='http://archiver-01.tn.esss.lu.se')